 Back on land, our favourite pastime is visiting as many different eateries as we can.
 A favourite, vegan Cafe Kaya had a great menu, excellent Italian coffee and a cute courtyard.

 The owner here told us about other interesting places in the area to visit in line with their ethical values.

 One of them being Lanta Animal Welfare Shelter.
 Located just around the corner, we jumped on the bike to check it out.

 We asked around and heard that Koh Jum was a favourite island for simple and peaceful paradise.
-A boat transfer will cost around 300 THB and will take around two hours with an interesting change from a ferry to long-tail boat out in the ocean due to the island not having a pier.
+A boat transfer takes around two hours with an interesting change from a ferry to a long-tail boat out in the ocean due to the island not having a pier.